dayhaysoos/shnippet/docs/docs/installation.md

 ```

 If everything is set up correctly, you should see:
-- A new `docs/snippets` directory created
+- A new `snippets` directory created with:
+  - `gen-types/index.d.ts` containing your snippet name types
-- Generated snippet files based on your tests
+  - Generated snippet files organized by language
 - No error messages in the console

 ## Next Steps